 Don’t know where to get started with building your graphics?
 I recommend trying Canva or Adobe Express.
 Both platforms let you do basic graphic design with loads of free templates.

-8. Take Advantage Of Your Resources
+8. Take Advantage of Your Resources

 I spend a ton of time reading, watching, and listening to content about publishing.
 There is so much information out there; you need to take advantage of it.
 If you’re working this season to sell your book, you have to know a little about a lot of things.